bmacnaughton/node-prune/README.md

 # node-scrub

-Remove files not necessary in a production node environment from a directory tree.
+Walk a directory tree and remove files not necessary in a production node environment.

 WARNING: this program walks a directory tree and deletes files.
 Double check what you are doing before executing.
 The program's `--dry-run` option is `true` by default.